• Skip to primary navigation

 Although the following list is not inclusive, it will give you a starting point for the best children's Bible that you can purchase for your little ones.

-What is a good Bible for a child?
+Picking a Bible for a Child

-The simple answer to this question is that a Bible is a good Bible for a child.
+A Bible is a good Bible for a child.
 The Word of God does not need embellishments or fancy scripts to make it applicable to the life of your child.
 It may come as a shock to some, but the Holy Spirit does not need our help.

 But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.